bw-math/bw-math/source/notes/statistics/00_INTRODUCTION.rst

 Definition
     *Selection bias* occurs when the sampling method is not representative of the entire population.

-As an extreme example, if you were interested in making assertions about the average height of a United States citizens, selecting a sample of 100 elementary schoolers would lead you to make wildly erroneous conclusions.
+As an extreme example to illustrate the meaning of this type of *bias*, if you were interested in making assertions about the average height of a United States citizens, selecting a sample of 100 elementary schoolers would lead you to make wildly erroneous conclusions.

+(TODO famous example)

 Response bias
 *************